Platinum Jubilee: Festivities to continue with Party at the Palace

 She had to pull out of Friday's jubilee thanksgiving service after experiencing "discomfort" during Thursday's events.

-She will also not be at the Derby at Epsom on Saturday afternoon and will instead watch the race on TV from Windsor, Buckingham Palace said.
-But Princess Anne is at the racecourse, arriving to cheers as part of a procession with her husband and family.
+She will miss going to Epsom for the Derby on Saturday afternoon and will instead watch the race on TV from Windsor, Buckingham Palace said.
+But Princess Anne is at the racecourse.
+She arrived to cheers, as part of a procession with her husband and family.

-The concert - broadcast live on BBC One - will take place in front of Buckingham Palace, with an expected crowd of about 22,000, plus millions watching on television.
+The concert tonight - broadcast live on BBC One - will take place in front of Buckingham Palace, with an expected crowd of about 22,000, plus millions watching on TV.

 The line-up also includes Alicia Keys, Eurovision runner-up Sam Ryder, Hans Zimmer and Queen and Adam Lambert.

-Stars including broadcaster Sir David Attenborough, Tennis player Emma Raducanu, former footballer David Beckham and comedian and writer Stephen Fry will also feature, and there will be a specially-recorded performance from Sir Elton John.
+Stars including broadcaster Sir David Attenborough, tennis player Emma Raducanu, former footballer David Beckham and comedian and writer Stephen Fry will also feature, and there will be a specially-recorded performance from Sir Elton John.

 Disco legend Nile Rodgers told the BBC he was expecting an "incredibly festive" atmosphere.